-Michigan House doesn’t extend gov’s virus emergency order
+GOP lawmakers reject Michigan’s virus order; Whitmer unfazed

 LANSING, Mich.
-(AP) — The Republican-led Michigan House refused Thursday to extend the state’s coronavirus emergency declaration and voted to authorize a lawsuit challenging Democratic Gov. Gretchen Whitmer’s authority and actions to combat the pandemic.
+(AP) — The Republican-led Michigan Legislature refused Thursday to extend the state’s coronavirus emergency declaration and voted to authorize a lawsuit challenging Democratic Gov. Gretchen Whitmer’s authority and actions to combat the pandemic.

-The step came as hundreds of conservative activists, including some who were openly carrying guns, returned to the Capitol to denounce her stay-at-home order.
+The step came as hundreds of conservative activists, including some who were openly carrying rifles, returned to the Capitol to denounce her stay-at-home order.

 Whitmer wanted lawmakers to extend her emergency declaration by 28 days.
 It expires late Thursday.
 But at the same time, she believes she has other powers to respond to the crisis and does not need a legislatively-approved extension except to ensure that health care workers would continue to have special legal protections.
-She has said the state of emergency will continue regardless.
+She has said the state of emergency will continue regardless, which Republicans dispute and plan to challenge in court.

 The declaration is the foundation for Whitmer’s stay-at-home measure, which will remain in effect through May 15, and other directives aimed at slowing the spread of the coronavirus.
 It has infected more than 41,000 Michigan residents and contributed to the deaths of 3,789.
 The virus and the steps taken to curb it, including the closure of nonessential businesses, have had a devastating effect on the economy.

-The House voted 59-41, along party lines, for a bill that would temporarily codify many of Whitmer’s orders but not her stay-at-home directive.
+The House and Senate voted along party lines for a bill — which she will veto — that would temporarily codify many of Whitmer’s orders but not her stay-at-home directive.
 Restaurants could begin dine-in service on May 16, when bars, casinos, gyms and other places of public accommodations also could reopen.
 Businesses open to the public would have to adhere to social distancing and other mitigation measures until May 30.

-The state Senate remained in session to consider the legislation despite a certain veto by Whitmer.
+“We can no longer allow one person to make decisions for 10 million people,” said Senate Majority Leader Mike Shirkey of Clarklake.

-House Speaker Lee Chatfield, a Levering Republican, said the death toll is “terrible,” but other lives have been “negatively impacted unnecessarily because of how we have handled this pandemic.
+House Speaker Lee Chatfield, of Levering, said the death toll is “terrible,” but other lives have been “negatively impacted unnecessarily because of how we have handled this pandemic.
 We believe we you can prioritize public health yet be reasonable in your approach to fighting COVID.”

-Democrats opposed the legislation and the pending legal action.
+Democrats opposed the legislation as an unconstitutional “political stunt” and called the pending legal action a wasteful expense amid plummeting tax revenues.

 Outside the Capitol, speakers took turns addressing a crowd on the lawn.
 Meanwhile, drivers leaned on their horns as they traveled past, a repeat of what occurred April 15 but not close to the thousands who participated in vehicles at that time, which paralyzed traffic for miles.